SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/intel-471-threat-intel-source.md

 1. **Username**.
 Enter the login ID or email address of the user.
 1. **API Key**.
 Enter the API key of the user account collected from the Intel 471 Threat Intel platform.
 1. **Sumo Logic Threat Intel Source ID**.
 Enter the Sumo Logic namespace where the indicators will be stored.
 1. **Polling Interval**.
-The polling interval is set for 5 minutes by default.
+The polling interval is set for one hour by default.
 You can adjust it based on your needs.
 This sets how often the source checks for new data.
 1. **Processing Rules for Logs**.
 Configure any desired filters, such as allowlist, denylist, hash, or mask, as described in [Create a Processing Rule](/docs/send-data/collection/processing-rules/create-processing-rule).
 1. When you are finished configuring the source, click **Save**.